Learning Home Catalog Composer

 Measuring probabilistic states

-Now let us briefly consider what happens if we measure a system when it is in a probabilistic state.
-By measuring a system, we mean that we look at the system and unambiguously recognize whatever classical state it is in.
-Intuitively, we can never "see" a system in a probabilistic state; a measurement will yield exactly one of the allowed classical states.
+Next let us consider what happens if we measure a system when it is in a probabilistic state.
+In this context, by measuring a system we simply mean that we look at the system and recognize whatever classical state it is in without unambiguity.
+Intuitively speaking, we can't "see" a probabilistic state of a system; when we look at it, we just see one of the possible classical states.

 For example, assuming that the system we have in mind is a bit, the standard basis vectors are given by